-Founded in 1992 by the Georgia Chamber of Commerce and the Georgia Economic Developers Association, the Georgia Partnership for Excellence in Education is an independent, nonpartisan, nonprofit working tirelessly to be Georgia's foremost change agent in K-12 public education.
+Founded in 1992 by the Georgia Chamber of Commerce and the Georgia Economic Developers Association, the Georgia Partnership for Excellence in Education is an independent, nonpartisan, nonprofit working tirelessly to improve

 The mission of the Georgia Partnership is to inform and influence Georgia leaders for the improvement of student achievement.
 We accomplish our mission through research and non-partisan advocacy to impact education policies and practices.